sowmi06/Driver_Drowsiness_Detection/README.md

 ## Installation Instructions
 To work with the project code
-- Clone the [Driver_Drowsiness_Detection](https://github.com/sowmi06/Driver_Drowsiness_Detection.git) repository into your local machine.
+- Clone the [Driver_Drowsiness_Detection](https://github.com/sowmi06/Driver_Drowsiness_Detection.git) repository into your local machine from this link : https://github.com/sowmi06/Driver_Drowsiness_Detection.git

-- Follow the same directory structure from the cloned repository
+- Follow the same directory structure from the cloned repository.

 ## Operating Instructions